 General Anxiety Disorder is chronic anxiety that continues for at least 6 months.
 It doesn’t include panic attacks or phobias.
-People with General Anxiety Disorder are anxious, nervous or worried about many life situations including their work, relationship, finances, friendships, health and their future.
+People with General Anxiety Disorder are anxious, nervous or worried about many life situations including their work, relationship, finances, friendships, health, and their future.

 The anxiety is overwhelming and out of proportion.
-It stops people doing things in life and also triggers depression.
+It stops people from doing things in life and also triggers depression.

-The frequency of anxiety and worry is intense and out of their control.
+The frequency of anxiety and worry is intense and out of control.
 The symptoms include insomnia, muscle tension, exhaustion, easily fatigued and having difficulty focusing and concentrating.
 If you experience persistent worry for 6 months, plus 3 of the symptoms mentioned, it may be considered to be General Anxiety Disorder.

 6. Post Traumatic Stress Disorder